quantumghent/TensorTutorials/lectures/2-MatrixProductStates/MatrixProductOperators.md

 ### Finite-State Machines

-In fact, an intuitive approach of constructing such MPOs is to consider the sum of local terms by virtue of a
+An intuitive approach to construct such MPOs is to consider the sum of local terms by virtue of a
 [finite-state machine](https://en.wikipedia.org/wiki/Finite-state_machine).
 This is a mathematical model of computation that consists of a finite set of states, and a set of